 The interview was a blast - Kathryn was an amazingly kind interviewer - I still can't believe I got to talk about friction and stickiness on primetime radio for 30 mins!
 You can listen to it here.

-Because I am a nerd, I also wanted to share links to the quoted papers over on Twitter.
-But I thought I should probably do it here too!
+Because I am a nerd, I also pledged to share links to the quoted papers over on Twitter and Mastodon.
+But I thought I should do it here too!
 So this post is now the official home for my RNZ stories.
 I'll update it after each appearance.

 Link to the segment: listen here.